Skip to main content

 Special interests

-At Optimise she is involved in assessing the psychological needs of patients, working on the Balanced Life Group Programme, and offering some patients one-to-one psychological therapy.
+At Optimise she is involved in assessing the psychological needs of patients, working on the Balanced Life and Compassion in Pain Group Programmes, and offering some patients one-to-one psychological therapy.

 Year of professional qualification